k2view-academy/K2View-Academy/articles/38_bi_integration/02_Permissions_Setup.md

 ### Fabric Role Permissions

-**BI Admin** within the BI application in the Web Framework allows to:
+**BI Admin** within the BI application in the Web Framework allows you to:

 * Create data sources and define their metadata (objects and joins).
 * Create parameters for applying a filter within the reports.
 * Update various system configurations (advanced).

-Since these activities are supposed to be performed only by specific kind of users, Fabric provides the ability to control the user access to the above features.
+Since these activities are supposed to be performed only by specific kinds of users, Fabric provides the ability to control the user access to the above features.

-The **BI_ADMIN** permission is introduced in order to give access to the above features to specified user roles.
-By granting this permission to the Fabric role, the user with this role is enabled to perform the above activities.
+The **BI_ADMIN** permission is introduced in order to give access to the above features for specified user roles.
+By granting this permission to the Fabric role, the user with this role can perform the above activities.

-Note that the ability to create new reports within the **BI Designer** is also allowed only to the user role with **BI_ADMIN** permission.
+Note that the ability to create new reports within the **BI Designer** is also enabled only to the user role with **BI_ADMIN** permission.

 **How Do I Set Permissions in Fabric?**